Fingar/BlenderAddon_Quick-Nodes/README.md

 Because it makes it super quick to work with nodes.

+Tips: Use this together with Node Wrangler's Lazy Connect (Alt-RMB-drag, Shift-Alt-RMB-drag) and you'll be a node graph speed beast in no time!

 <br>

 <b>All the usual suspects are here; Add, Subtract, Multiply, etc.</b><br>